Sergey Sitnikov: Biography

 From July 2007 to July 2008, he had been the Deputy Head of the Federal Service for Supervision of Mass Communications, Communications and Cultural Heritage Protection (Roskomnadzor).
-Om July 2008, he has been deputy head of the service, and on 8 December 2008, he was appointed head of Roskomnadzor.
+In July 2008, he has been deputy head of the service, and on 8 December 2008, he was appointed head of Roskomnadzor.

 On 13 April 2012, after the resignation of the governor of Kostroma Oblast, Igor Slyunyayev, Sitnikob was appointed the acting governor of the region, and on the same day he was dismissed from the post of head of Roskomnadzor.
 On 25 April, President Dmitry Medvedev submitted Sitnikov's candidacy to the Kostroma Oblast Duma to approve him for the post of governor of the Kostroma Oblast, and on 28 April, Sitnikov was unanimously approved as the governor, taking office the same day.

 On 15 May 2015, Russian President Vladimir Putin accepted the early resignation of Sitnikov, and appointed him acting head of the region.

 In the election of the governor of the Kostroma Oblast on 13 September 2015, Sitnikov, who ran for the United Russia party, won the election, receiving 65.62% of the vote.
 On 15 October, he officially took office.

 He was a member of the State Council of Russia from 22 November 2016 to 26 May 2017, as a member of the presidium.
 He had been the head of the commission of the working group of the State Council on the development of effective mechanisms for a modern system of long-term care for the elderly.

 During the Single Voting Day in September 2020, in the election of the Governor of the Kostroma Oblast, Sitnikov, gaining 64.65% of the vote with a turnout of 31.98% of the total number of registered voters, outstripped all his opponents, winning the election, and continued to work as the head of the region.